buttonsrtoys/registrar/ROADMAP.md

 Observer.register instantiates the inherited model when registering it.
 This could be refactored to use _LazyInitializer and retain the build function.
 (This is a rarely used function and a bit of an edge case, so not a high priority.)

+While working on this, add error check when Observer.unregister is called, check that the _LazyInitializer is the same.
+I.e., that it wasn't another Observer that registered the model.

 ## Add registry output for debugging

 When a registry lookup fails, it would be handy to dump the closest matches.
 E.g., With same type or